News Explorer

 General settings Description macOS iOS tvOS

-Dock unread count Determines which source should be used for calculating the unread count of the app icon badge, when visible in the macOS dock.
+Dock app icon badge Determines which source should be used for calculating the unread count of the app icon badge, when visible in the macOS dock.
 Can also be set to None, to not show a badge at all.

 App icon badge Determines which source should be used for calculating the unread count of the app icon badge.
 Can also be set to None, to not show a badge at all.